SpenceKonde/ATTinyCore/avr/extras/Ref_Makefile.md

 Assuming that your installation of ATTinyCore resides at `~/Arduino/hardware` then entering this grep command will provide a useful list of ATTinyCore options for your chosen processor (selected from the list below).
 **NOTE:** this Linux command requires [Cygwin](https://www.cygwin.com/) on Microsoft Windows. `grep attinyx5 ~/Arduino/hardware/ATTinyCore/avr/boards.txt`

 ~At the time this was written~ As of 2/23/22, these are the ATtiny chips supported by ATTinyCore 2.0.0.
-It is not anticipated that any additional parts that would fall under the perview of ATTinyCore will be released.:
+It is not anticipated that any additional parts that would fall under the purview of ATTinyCore will be released.:

 * attinyx4
 * attinyx4opti